MetricWorks launches Polaris incremental measurement to rescue mobile ads

 And when the lights go dark, MetricWorks hopes to have a flashlight that restores marketing visibility to mobile gaming and app advertisers in a way that complies with Apple’s privacy requirements.
 Singular recently reported that 68.5% of users say they will opt-out of IDFA targeting in a recent poll.
 And with Apple’s new rules, granular “last touch” measurement, which tries to measure the last thing that causes people to take an action in a game or app, will no longer be viable.

 This is where MetricWorks hopes to shine, as it can provide all of the lost granular data using a concept dubbed “incrementality” without the use of IDFA data.
-MetricWorks believes that being a drop-in replacement for “last touch data” should be the only reason to move to an incremental measurement platform.
+MetricWorks believes that being a drop-in replacement for “last touch data” should not be the only reason to move to an incremental measurement platform.

 CEO Brian Krebs said in an interview with GamesBeat that incrementality experiments will provide the answer.